18 email marketing performance metrics for improved campaign tracking

 4

-Remove any email addresses that hard bounce from your email list.
-This will allow you to maintain your list between cleanings!
+Remove email addresses that hard bounce: This will allow you to maintain your list between cleanings!

-The forwarding rate email marketing KPI indicates the percentage of recipients that have forwarded your email.
-This is a great email marketing metric to understand whether your content resonates with your subscribers, and which types of content they are particularly interested in.
+The forwarding rate email marketing KPI indicates the percentage of recipients who have forwarded your email.
+Track email forward rate to understand whether your content resonates with your subscribers, and which types of content they are particularly interested in.

 Top tips to improve your forwarding rate